mila-iqia/SARC/scripts/README.md

 ## remote

-These scripts must be run from a computer from which yu have ssh access to the sarc server.
+These scripts must be run from a computer from which you have ssh access to the sarc server.

 ## systemd